Translated by Greg

 Guest rooms can be found in four separate buildings.
 The Usui building, the Atago building, and the Bekkan annex are all located in front of the Alps building, the hotel's main complex.

-Each building features rooms with their own distinctive style.
+Each building features rooms with its own distinctive style.
 Check the website to choose the accommodation that's most suitable for you.

 It's possible to stay with your pet dog in the cottage-style rooms as well.